sveredyuk/axr/README.md

 ```

 ### TODO
+- Ignore vendor or any other directories dir as configuration
 - Add sublayers
 - Add rubocop cop
 - Add more app examples
 - Migrate to AST analyzer